Steph0/kata-postman-performance-run/slides.md

 ## Discover variables

+**GOAL:** edit default Collection variables

 Depending on your Swagger, default variables are provided

 * Try [running a request](https://learning.postman.com/docs/sending-requests/requests/) without authentication, like <pre>Collection / feature-toggles / get Featuretoggles</pre>
 * <span class="error">Is it working ?</span> Can you find where the main **base url** is defined ?
   * <Hint url='https://learning.postman.com/docs/sending-requests/variables/variables/#defining-collection-variables' />
-* Try setting a variable so that you can make a request run successfully
+* Try setting a variable so that you can make a request run successfully with value:
   * `https://api.pix.fr/api`
 * Can you name the **six levels** of variables in Postman ?
   * <Hint url='https://learning.postman.com/docs/sending-requests/variables/variables/#variable-scopes' />